provide-io/terraform-provider-pyvider/README.md

 This provider is built using components from the [pyvider-components](https://github.com/provide-io/pyvider-components) repository, which serves as the reference implementation and example library for the Pyvider framework.

 **Key Relationship:**
-- **pyvider-components**: Example library with 100+ component demonstrations for learning (this provider pulls in a curated subset)
+- **pyvider-components**: Example library for learning provider development (this provider uses a curated subset)
 - **terraform-provider-pyvider**: Proof-of-concept provider that packages those components for Terraform testing and learning

 ```